Nithesh011/TERRAFORM-PROJECT/README.md

 This project demonstrates how to automate the provisioning of AWS infrastructure using Terraform.
 The goal is to set up an EC2 instance, an S3 bucket, and a Virtual Private Cloud (VPC) with proper network configurations to ensure scalability and security.

 # Project Objectives
--> Automate the creation of AWS resources using Infrastructure as Code (IaC) with Terraform.
+- Automate the creation of AWS resources using Infrastructure as Code (IaC) with Terraform.
-->Provision EC2 instances with proper security groups and IAM roles.
+- Provision EC2 instances with proper security groups and IAM roles.
--> Create and manage S3 storage for data backup.
+- Create and manage S3 storage for data backup.
--> Set up a VPC with subnets, an internet gateway, and appropriate routing for network security.
+-  Set up a VPC with subnets, an internet gateway, and appropriate routing for network security.

 # Technologies Used
- ->Terraform: To define and provision infrastructure.
+ - Terraform: To define and provision infrastructure.
--> AWS: For cloud resources (EC2, S3, VPC).
+ - AWS: For cloud resources (EC2, S3, VPC).
--> Git: For version control.
+ - Git: For version control.

 # Terraform Code Overview
 The Terraform code is structured into modules to maintain clarity and reusability: